Skip to contents

 endpoint

-Canvas LMS API endpoint.
+Canvas API endpoint.
+Defaults to /api/v1/courses which lists your courses.
 Must be one of the following forms:

 ...